cosmos/cosmos-sdk/cmd/gaia/testnets/README.md

 This document explains how to connect to the Testnet of a [Cosmos-SDK](https://github.com/cosmos/cosmos-sdk/) based blockchain.
 It can be used to connect to the latest Testnet for the Cosmos Hub.

+NOTE: We are aware this documentation is sub-par and are actively working to improve both the tooling and the documentation to make this as painless as possible.
+In the meantime, join the [chat](https://riot.im/app/#/room/#cosmos_validators:matrix.org) for technical support.
+Thanks very much for your patience :)

 ## Software Setup (Manual Installation)

 Follow these instructions to install the Cosmos-SDK and connect to the latest Testnet.
 This instructions work for both a local machine and a VM in a cloud server.